amazon-ion/ion-docs/guides/symbols-guide.md

 table, as not all fields are valid for all types, and not all types are valid input to all APIs.
-For example, local symbol tables do not have names, while shared symbol tables require them; only shared symbol tables may be added to a Catalog or to a writer’s list of imports.
+For example, local symbol tables do not have names, while shared symbol tables require them; only shared symbol tables may be added to a catalog or to a writer’s list of imports.

-Symbol tables should support being in more than one Catalog simultaneously.
-Otherwise, piping data from a reader through a writer with a different Catalog would require a copy of the symbol tables the two Catalogs have in common.
+Symbol tables should support being in more than one catalog simultaneously.
+Otherwise, piping data from a reader through a writer with a different catalog would require a copy of the symbol tables the two catalogs have in common.

-A local symbol table is the current symbol table for the subset of values in the stream that occur between the end of its struct and either the next Ion version marker (IVM) or the end of the next local symbol table struct (whichever comes first).
+A local symbol table is the current symbol table for the subset of values in the stream that occur between the end of the symbol table struct and either the next Ion version marker (IVM) or the end of the next local symbol table struct (whichever comes first).
 This way, a local symbol table struct may contain SymbolTokens from the current symbol table.

 ### Fundamental symbol table APIs